kitschpatrol/yanki/test/assets/test-complex-tree/sibling-folders/brother/basic.md

   - yes
 ---

-I should be in the deck 'another'
+I should be in the deck 'brother'